frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 The field contains categorical data, defined as data with a finite set of possible values that represent levels of a categorical variable.

-The `categorical` type facilitates interoperability with software packages that support categorical data types, including: Value labels or formats ([Stata](https://www.stata.com/manuals13/dlabel.pdf), [SAS](https://documentation.sas.com/doc/en/pgmsascdc/9.4_3.5/proc/p1upn25lbfo6mkn1wncu4dyh9q91.htm), and [SPSS](https://www.ibm.com/docs/en/spss-statistics/beta?topic=data-adding-value-labels)), Categoricals ([Pandas](https://pandas.pydata.org/docs/user_guide/categorical.html), and [Polars](https://docs.pola.rs/user-guide/concepts/data-types/categoricals/)), Enums ([DuckDB](https://duckdb.org/docs/sql/data_types/enum.html)), Factors ([R](https://www.stat.berkeley.edu/~s133/factors.html)), and CategoricalVectors ([Julia](https://dataframes.juliadata.org/stable/man/categorical/)).
+**Native Representaiton**

-Although the `categorical` field type restricts a field to a finite set of possible values, like an [`enum`](#enum) constraint, the `categorical` field type enables data producers to explicitly indicate to implementations that a field `SHOULD` be loaded as a categorical data type (when supported by the implementation).
-By contrast, `enum` constraints simply add validation rules to existing field types.
-When an `enum` constraint is defined on a `categorical` field, the values in the `enum` constraint `MUST` be a subset of the physical values representing the levels of the `categorical`.
+If supported, categorical values `MUST` be natively represented by the data format.
+In this case, the field `MAY` additionally include the `categories` property, as described below.
+If categorical values are not supported by the native format and instead represented using other native types (e.g. native strings or numbers) the `categories` property `MUST` be provided.

-The `categorical` field type `MUST` have the property `categories` that defines the set of possible values of the field.
-The `categories` property `MUST` be an array of strings, or an array of objects.
+The `categories` property `MUST` be an array of native values, or an array of objects.

-When the `categories` property is an array of strings, the strings `MUST` be unique and `MUST` match the physical values of the field.
+When the `categories` property is an array of native values, the values `MUST` be unique and `MUST` match the native values of the field.
 For example:

 ```json
 {